wrm.gif

 A USB stick can be prepared this way:

-#If you see "Geom not found", don't worry
+If you see "Geom or Class not found", do not worry.

 fdisk -BI /dev/da0